WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-07-17

-**ddf_project**
+**Project 13**

+- added proxy_url to better manage the paginated results. our Project 83323 will no longer try and access the ddf url itself and will instead be proxied by our Project 8333327.
+It will attach token and send the response data back.
+We now handle the auth process in utils and do proxy and other methods of filtering in our view.
+- utility functions to help with the properties api call and filtering.
+- structured the data-feed endpoints under the api/v1/ versioned api we are building.
+- Added cors allowed origins to fix cors errors.
+Added cors middleware.
+Added ddf base url.
+- New properties view to get the properties data and then return it to our Project 83323.
+It includes the filters we need to make custom searches.
+- Added new properties url endpoint to get the properties as needed.
+- Added drf xml parser to the project.
+- Added the data feed urls to the main project urls.
+- static files from collectstatic command.
+- Added ddf credentials from .env. username and password. removed the auth classes since we aren't using that right now.
+- data feed app.
+This is used to get access token and then place in the functions needed to refresh and maintain the token.
+- initalized a Project 8333327 with django and few modules to make a Project 8333327 for out data feed.

+**Project 5**

-- syncing backend with frontend repo.
+- syncing Project 8333327 with Project 83323 repo.
 Now it should work.
-- Merge backend repo into main
+- Merge Project 8333327 repo into main
 - Merge pull request #1 from WaryaWayne/master
-- we now use the next page as a url attachment proxy that will send requested url to backend and backend will return the results for easier pagination.
+- we now use the next page as a url attachment proxy that will send requested url to Project 8333327 and Project 8333327 will return the results for easier pagination.
-- added proxy_url to better manage the paginated results. our frontend will no longer try and access the ddf url itself and will instead be proxied by our backend.
+- added proxy_url to better manage the paginated results. our Project 83323 will no longer try and access the ddf url itself and will instead be proxied by our Project 8333327.
 It will attach token and send the response data back.
 We now handle the auth process in utils and do proxy and other methods of filtering in our view.
 - we now use an infinite query to store the data.
 It works better already since we see more than 5 listings.
-Issue now is that we try to make request and we don't have the token in frontend. will need to find a way to request to backend and proxy it back to frontend for data exchange.
-Added more property data on the frontend to display for every listed property.
+Issue now is that we try to make request and we don't have the token in Project 83323. will need to find a way to request to Project 8333327 and proxy it back to Project 83323 for data exchange.
+Added more property data on the Project 83323 to display for every listed property.
 - our listings page.
 This is where we make the api call to display the data as needed.
 - fixed deprecated tanstack plugin and added server and build settings.
 - commented out the header for dev.